aftershavetf2/TF2Monitor/README.md

 - TODO: Keep track of people you know are bots, cheaters, racists and so on.

 **NOTE!
-Tthis project is a work in progress and something I do on a hobby basis when I have spare time and energy.**
+This project is a work in progress and something I do on a hobby basis when I have spare time and energy.**

 # Screenshot